Duckloveshack/MyOS/README.md

 MyOS for Windows 7 / 8 / 10
 By [Duckloveshack](https://www.github.com/Duckloveshack)

-## The biggest changes over the other Windows Command Operating Systems:
+## The biggest changes over the other Batch "Operating Systems":
-* Support for 32-bit / 64-bit OSes
 * An easy and user-friendly UI
-* Constant Updates at most once every half a year
+* Useful features that are missing on other batch OSes

 ## Support
 If you find a bug, or if you messed up something, contact me on my [Gmail](https://mail.google.com/mail/?view=cm&fs=1&to=duckloveshack@gmail.com)